suNoeul/DeepDeblurRF/README.md

 [Feb 26, 2025] Our paper has been accepted to CVPR 2025! 🎉
 [Feb 27, 2025] Code & dataset will be released soon
 [Apr 2, 2025] Test dataset has been released! 🚀
-[May 2, 2025] Test code has been released ✅
+[May 2, 2025] Test code has been released! ✅
 [May 3, 2025] Train dataset has been released! 🚀

 ## Acknowledgements